dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/hybrid/agents/kubernetes.md

 </TabItem>
 <TabItem value="separate-agents" label="Separate deployments per cluster">

 If you want completely separate environments with their own asset graph, run history, and access controls you should create different Dagster+ deployments.
 Separate deployments are common for isolated tenants or separate dev, stage, and prod environments.
+Multiple deployments require a Dagster+ Pro plan.
 To create separate deployments:

 - Navigate to the deployments page for your organization: https://your-organizaiton.dagster.plus/org-settings/deployments